MbuguaCaleb/angular_js_fundamentals/01-directives-start/README.md

 **Custom Directives**

 ```

+generating a custom directive

+ng g d directivename.

+i should delete the spec file.

 1.It is best practice to use the renderer since there are instances that angular does not allow you
 to access the DOM directly.